Girls Who Code

 Our Fall 2022 classes will be held in person on the Binghamton University campus.
 Classes will run every Saturday 9/10/2022 to 11/19/2022, excluding Binghamton University breaks, from 10am - 12pm.

 Our courses will be held Saturdays 10am-12pm at the Binghamton University campus in Bartle library.

 What classes do you offer?

 In the Fall session (September - November) we offer Beginners Python for High School and Middle Schoolers.
 We are also offering Beginners Java to returning students.
 In the Spring session (February - May) we will be offer a Python class for middle schoolers and Python for Everyone (Beginner and Advanced tracks) class for high schoolers!

 What are the dates for the upcoming session?

 How old do I have to be to apply?

-We are looking for Middle and High School level girls in the Southern Tier as well as the following regions: Central New York, Finger Lakes, Western New York, Capital Region and North Country.
+We are looking for Middle and High Schoolers in the Southern Tier as well as the following regions: Central New York, Finger Lakes, Western New York, Capital Region and North Country.

 How will classes be run?

 With pre recorded videos by our teaching instructors, students come virtually to class ready to answer some prompts, crack some fun coding challenges and eventually team up to create impactful projects!
 By participating, you're in the loop to receive some awesome perks, obtain soft and hard skills and be part of the sisterhood that is changing the game.